 'It's a big deal': Workplace-related deaths in N.S. doubled in 2018

-There were 14 "acute incidents" on the work site resulting in fatalities, compared to two in the previous year
+There were 14 "acute incidents" on the work site resulting in fatalities, compared to 5 in the previous year

 Workplace fatalities in Nova Scotia increased in 2018, according to statistics released Wednesday from the Workers' Compensation Board and the Department of Labour and Advanced Education.